JeonHR/MAC_crontab/README.md

 #### Knowledge
 - Linux crontab setting
 - Meaning of file permissions
-- Create the code to release account permission from the group
+- Creating the code to release account permission from the group